Marine invertebrates of Kaloko-Honokohau National Historical Park.

 Parrish, J., G. Smith, and J. Norris.
 1990.
 Resources of the marine

-Park Resources Study Unit, Technical Report 74.
-Dept of Botany, Univ
+National Park Resources Study Unit, Technical Report 74.
+Dept of Botany,

 this report in pdf)

-of the coral reef habitat in Kaloko-Honokohau National Historical Park
+assessment of the coral reef habitat in Kaloko-Honokohau National Historical

-National Park Resources Study Unit, Technical Report 190.
-Dept of Botany,
+Cooperative National Park Resources Study Unit, Technical Report 190.

 this report in pdf)